4 Ways MACH Makes Your Organization Ready for Change

 Perceived Risk:

-Procurement teams do not enjoy MACH’s multi-vendor approach as there’s an increase in their workload involving negotiations for cost savings for the many MACH tools.
+Procurement teams do not enjoy the multi-vendor approach of composable tech, as there’s an increase in their workload involving negotiations for cost savings for composable tools.
 The prevalence of suites in the software industry has made Procurement teams more comfortable negotiating and paying for one tool that does everything mediocrely.
 Is this push for procurement teams to transform and take on the multi-vendor approach justified?

 Response:

-By adapting to MACH, Procurement teams enable the entire organization to rapidly transform and respond to market changes — and that pays off for the business as a whole in the long run.
+By going composable, Procurement teams enable the entire organization to rapidly transform and respond to market changes — and that pays off for the business as a whole in the long run.

 Due to vendor lock-in, businesses pay for licensing in monolithic suites for things they aren’t using.
 And when functional, in-use features require changes to meet shifting market demands, the lack of modularity in suites restricts businesses from evolving.
 Basically, the ease of paying for one monolithic vendor doesn’t justify the opportunities lost to inflexibility.

-Unlike suites, MACH allows companies to react quickly and select PBCs based on current requirements without being locked into multimillion-dollar contracts for years.
+Unlike suites, a composable stack allows companies to react quickly and select PBCs based on current requirements without being locked into multimillion-dollar contracts for years.
 The payment models are almost always ‘pay for what you use’.
 The initial cost of securing tools from multiple vendors can be high.
 But vendors work with us to provide compelling packages comparable to the Total Cost of Ownership for legacy suites.
-This investment pays off well by allowing businesses to drastically benefit from the ability to experiment, scale, and adapt to change
+This investment pays off well by allowing businesses to drastically benefit from the ability to experiment, scale, and adapt to change.

-Businesses that upskill their Procurement and other teams by empowering them to manage the extra workload that comes with MACH have a high predictability of success.
+Businesses that upskill their Procurement and other teams by empowering them to manage the extra workload that comes with a composable approach have a high predictability of success.

 3. Uncomfortable change that sets you free of constraints